Muph0/iot-dash-backend/docs/main.md

 Logging is writing information about the ongoing processes into the terminal.

 Logging is provided via the ASP.NET Core application Host through the Microsoft.Extension.Logging interfaces.
 The logger provider IotDash.Services.MyConsoleLoggerProvider is registered in the host building process all the way up at the entry point (IotDash.Program).

+# Settings